 Then we move on to the chocolate.
 What kind of chocolate do they like best?
 Dark, semi-sweet, white, vegan, organic?
 Or healthy?
 Yes, you can even use this homemade chocolate recipe.

 Melt the chocolate in the microwave (in 20 second bursts; stirring in between) or on top of a double boiler.
 Use a brush or skewer (I used a cake pop stick) to spread it around the outside of a mold.
 I used only the heart cavities of this multi-shape silicone mold.
 You could also use an ice cube tray (around Valentine’s Day you can find heart-shaped ones in dollar stores).

-Once you have spread the chocolate around the bottom and walls, give the mold a few good taps to smooth out the chocolate.
-Then place in the fridge or freezer for a few minutes to set up.
+The amount of chocolate you need and your final candy yield will depend on the mold you use.
+Then, once you have spread the chocolate around the bottom and walls, give the mold a few good taps to smooth out the chocolate.
+After that’s finished, place your creation in the fridge or freezer for a few minutes to allow to set.

 Press a little of the filling mixture into each cavity, but don’t fill to the top.